zhangweidev/hexo2notionnext/README.EN.md

 ## [中文](README.md) [English](README.EN.md)

-A simple tool to import Hexo posts into a [NotionNext](https://github.com/tangly1024/NotionNext) database.
+A simple tool to import Hexo posts into a [NotionNext](https://github.com/tangly1024/NotionNext)  or [nobelium](https://github.com/craigary/nobelium)  database.

-The database used in nobelium lacks the "category" column compared to NotionNext, but it can still be used.

 # Usage

 Before using this tool, you need to do the following: